-Il Turco in Italia, created for La Scala in 1814, is a sophisticated, philosophical elaboration on love relationships, examined with intellectual detachment and a deep cynicism reminiscent of Così fan tutte, which had been presented in Milan in 1807, with good success.
-Rossini’s work is however pervaded of a deep melancholy, an understanding of human weakness which alternates with over-the top, farcical funny moments.
-Love is depicted as springing from imagination, a fantasy, and marriage is both absurd and necessary; the resulting moral is even more cynical and dark than in the Mozartian masterpiece.
+Il Turco in Italia, created for La Scala in 1814, is a sophisticated philosophical elaboration on love relationships, intellectual detachment and deep cynicism, reminiscent of Mozart’s Così fan tutte (which had been presented in Milan in 1807 with good success).
+However, Rossini’s work is infused with a deep melancholy, an understanding of human weakness that alternates with humorous and exaggerated moments.
+Love is described as arising from the imagination, a fantasy, and marriage is both absurd and necessary; The resulting moral is even more cynical and dark than in Mozart’s masterpiece.

-Conductor Diego Fasolis is one of the most important conductors for the Baroque and Classical periods; his relationship with Rossini has proven to be solid and flourishing.
+Director Diego Fasolis is one of the most important directors of the Baroque and Classical periods.
+His relationship with Rossini has proven to be strong and flourishing.

 CastErwin Schrott | Rosa Feola | Giulio Mastrototaro | Antonino Siragusa | Alessio Arduini | Laura Verrecchia | Manuel Amati